Uttama Savanayana: Early life and education

 Uttam Saanayana was born on 19 May 1960 to be the son of Lek and Ya Yee Savanayana.
 He graduated from primary and secondary school from Chulalongkorn University Demonstration School and bachelor's degree in electrical engineering From Brown University, USA.
-Then he studies Master of Business Administration (Finance and International Business) at Kellogg School of Management, Northwestern University and Ph.D. in Financial Management, Isenberg School of Management, University of Massachusetts Amherst.
+Then he studied Master of Business Administration (Finance and International Business) at Kellogg School of Management, Northwestern University and Ph.D. in Financial Management, Isenberg School of Management, University of Massachusetts Amherst.

 Careers

 Uttama is a private financial institution manager.
-He worked as a teacher in a higher education institution and become Deputy Dean of Academic Department and Lecturer in the Faculty of Finance, National Institute of Development Administration and was appointed rector of Bangkok University in June 2015.
+He worked as a teacher in a higher education institution and became Deputy Dean of Academic Department and Lecturer in the Faculty of Finance, National Institute of Development Administration and was appointed rector of Bangkok University in June 2015.
 He was an advisor to the Minister of Finance, Somkid Jatusripitak and Assistant Minister to the Prime Minister's Office.
 Later in 2015, he was appointed Minister of Information and Communication Technology in the government of Prayut Chan-o-cha but submitted a resignation letter on 12 September 2016 to have the appointment of the Digital Economy and Society Minister, a ministry to be established.
-He was appointed as an advisor to the Prime Minister on 15 September 2016.
+He was appointed an advisor to the Prime Minister on 15 September 2016.
 In December 2016, he was appointed Minister of Industry and Minister of Finance respectively.